imrankanji/infrastructure-hw/README.md

 `make up`

-Open `browser-service/index.html` in browser to view message broadcasts.
+Open browser and navigate to [localhost:8000](http://localhost:8000)